 UNCG members offer a wide variety of services within their communities, from courses and trainings to research and publications and to projects with community partners.
 Some of these are focused on their immediate communities (their university, their city, or their state) while others are offered or available nationally or even internationally.
 Check out our Member Directory to find members by state or by their interest areas.

-Virginia Governor's Summit on Equitable Collaboration - a virtual summit February 17 & 25th hosted by the Institute for Engagement and Negotiation (University of Virginia)
+Virginia Governor's Summit on Equitable Collaboration - a virtual summit in February 2021 hosted by the Institute for Engagement and Negotiation (University of Virginia)

 Collaborative Governance Regimes by Kirk Emerson (University of Arizona) and Tina Nabatchi (Syracuse University)

 This book by two UNCG members breaks new conceptual and practical ground by presenting an integrative framework for working across boundaries to solve shared problems, a typology for understanding variations among collaborative governance regimes, and an approach for assessing both process and productivity performance.
 This book draws on diverse literatures and uses rich case illustrations to inform scholars and practitioners about collaborative governance regimes and to provide guidance for designing, managing, and studying such endeavors in the future.
 Collaborative Governance Regimes will be of special interest to scholars and researchers in public administration, public policy, and political science who want a framework for theory building, yet the book is also accessible enough for students and practitioners.

 How Collaborative Governance Practitioners Can Assess the Effectiveness of Collaborative Environmental Governance, While Also Evaluating Their Own Services from UNCG member William D. Ruckelshaus Center